-According to the Nebraska website:
+According to Nebraska instructions:

 A Resident of Nebraska is an individual that is domiciled in the state.
 If the individual is not domiciled in the state but maintains a place of abode within the state and is present for 183 days or more, they will be considered a resident.